mgpiller/subtlebias/README.md

   Jupyter notebooks

-      Original fast.ai jupyter notebooks were used as a foundation and largely modified for the use of this project language-model.ipynb
+      Original fast.ai jupyter notebooks served as a foundation and were heavily modified for the use of this project
-      classification.ipynb
-      language_model102.ipynb